-Many home loan providers, including banks and non-bank lenders, have announced measures to support eligible customers impacted by coronavirus who may fall behind on their mortgage repayments.
-These measures include:
+Many home loan providers, including banks and non-bank lenders, announced measures to support eligible customers impacted by coronavirus who may fall behind on their mortgage repayments.
+These measures included:

-- repayment deferrals of between 3 and 6 months
+- repayment deferrals of up to 6 months

 - fee waivers

 With the initial 6-month period over, many lenders are contacting borrowers to discuss options, including the possibility of an extension.

 If you've not been contacted, it's very important to get in touch with your lender to find out what your next steps could be.